polkadot-developers/polkavm-hardhat-examples/erc20-hardhat/README.md

 # ERC-20 Token Implementation on PolkaVM

 This project demonstrates how to deploy a standard ERC-20 token contract to PolkaVM using Hardhat.

+## Contract Overview

+The ERC-20 contract in this project implements the standard ERC-20 interface:
+- Token name and symbol
+- Decimals
+- Total supply management
+- Transfer functionality
+- Approval and allowance management

 ## Prerequisites